 Broker-Dealers | Registered Investment Advisors | Hedge Fund Managers | Family Offices

 RND Resources recognizes the significant challenges and risks that investment securities dealers and advisors face in protecting sensitive client and company data as well as proprietary trade system information.
 Our professionals are competent at developing the ISSP and IRP.
-Should you need assistance, we’ll develop a plan consistent with your firms operations, perform system analysis, conduct staff training, and provide technical support or security surveillance.
+Should you need assistance, we’ll develop a cybersecurity policy and procedures plan consistent with your firms operations, perform system analysis, conduct staff training, and provide technical support or security surveillance.
 Feel free to reach out to us for further information or a quote (818) 657-0288.

 Components of FINRA Regulation CyberSecurity Plan –